-You only need 4 ingredients to make this incredibly creamy and delicious keto custard!
+You only need 4 ingredients to make this incredibly creamy and delicious sugar free custard!
 The recipe uses coconut cream, which makes this custard much lighter than the classic version with dairy cream.
-As ever, a perfectly sugar free dessert.

 Most good things in life are simple, and this recipe is no exception.
 It's hard to believe that combining 3 basic ingredients - cream, egg yolks and sweetener - can turn into something so beautiful it'll make you sigh with pleasure/close your eyes/lick your ramekin.
 But it has happened in this house, and I recommend trying it out in yours as soon as possible!